 Disco Ayala is attached to the Hotel Las Cuevas in Trinidad, Cuba.

-If you’re thinking of staying at Hotel Las Cuevas, for ease of location to Disco Ayala, do your research first.
+If you’re thinking of staying at Hotel Las Cuevas, for ease of location to the disco, do your research first.
 Although I didn’t stay at the hotel, I note it is a Cubanacan hotel.
 These are government run hotels and are not known for their maintenance and upkeep (I know that from experience because I subsequently stayed in one in the mountains).
 With that in mind, there are likely to be better places to stay in Trinidad (a casa particular would be my recommendation).
 If you have stayed at Hotel Las Cuevas and have a review to share, do please post it in the comments below.

 As for the spider…this bad boy was ambling along as I was cruising home around 3.30 a.m.
 I believe it’s a tarantula, or at least part of the same family (and other suggestions?) and therefore not likely to kill you, though you probably don’t want to tango with one.
 I spotted more than one tarantula in Cuba, particularly after dark, so just keep an eye on where you place your feet.